chesiy/Intelligent-pharmacist-system/README.md

 Now, input a symptom name, the system can show you the adequate drugs.

 2020.1.29<br>
 The basic structure has been constructed well, but for robustness of this website, more works should be done.
-What's more, task 2 is still under development, PEOPLE and USAGE haven't been considered.
+What's more, task 2 is still under development, PEOPLE, USAGE and PRODUCT haven't been considered.

+2020.1.30<br>
+Task 1 has been finished I think.
+I have to thank Peter so much for his helping me construct the table in html, which makes my website looks much better.
+As for task 2, PRODUCT and USAGE are almost finished.